 My take: This is a win for both employers and employees alike, and may be an alternative to laying off employees who are unable to work.
 However, the big issue that has yet to be addressed adequately by the government is the cash-flow crunch this can create for employers who have to float the cash to pay employees and then wait for reimbursement.
 For self-employed individuals who don’t have steady revenue coming in, the tax credit may not help cash flow as quickly as needed.
 Developments are still continuing and I’m hoping for a solution to the temporary cash-crunch this may cause for employers.

-Note: Many states are offering their own loan and/or grant programs geared at small businesses.
 Check your state website for more information.
 Other grant programs are also being offered by businesses such as Facebook and Amazon (however these are limited and likely to be very competitive).